astronomy/SPINspiral/trunk/mcmc_code/example/000_readme.txt

   This directory (./example/) contains an example Makefile and an example input file.
   These are supposed to be changed as the code changes, you can use them as reference to maintain your own files.

+  Test change.